 Evaluation and Feedback

-Student work will be evaluated and scored based on completeness, timeliness, accuracy and effort.
+Student work will generally be evaluated and scored based on completeness, timeliness, accuracy and effort.
 Students will be given an opportunity to correct submitted work and improve their score as long as an initial reasonable attempt was made and it was submitted on time.
 Work will be graded within one week of submission.
 If students need help, a private recorded Zoom chat can be arranged for one-one assistance.

 Student communication will be through Canvas – assignment feedback and email.

 Parents may contact me before and/or after registration.
-However, during the course, I prefer that parents let their student handle communicating with me with regard to class work.
+However, during the school year I prefer that parents let their student handle communicating with me with regard to class work.
 The “art of communicating with the teacher” needs to be learned early and repeatedly reinforced prior to college.
 Parents, however, are welcome to contact me regarding all other topics.